Supported Postgres Extensions

 Aside from the extensions bundled with the default Postgres distribution, we are working to support other commonly used third party extensions.

-• When creating a cluster via flyctl, pass the --pgvector flag:
+• When creating a cluster via flyctl, pass the --enable-postgis-support flag:

 We plan on supporting additional third party extensions based on user feedback.
 If there’s an extension you rely on or commonly use, please let us know!

 This is a list of all bundled extensions included in MPG.
-As the default database user for MPG does not have full superuser permissions, not all of these can be enabled at this time.
+Not all of these can be enabled at this time, but we are working on adding support for as many extensions as possible.

 adminpack Support toolpack for pgAdmin to provide additional functionality like remote management of server log files.